 - overtime is defined as work activities beyond 45 hours per week, for contracts where the working week is comprised of 5 days, and to 48 hours per week for contracts with 6 working days;

-- where this applies, the employee has to be paid with 40% more, calculated from the standard salary per hour;
+- where this applies, the employee has to be paid 40% more, calculated from the standard salary per hour;

 - the basic yearly leave is of 20 days per year (vacation leave) for contracts of 5 days of work per week;